MillingtonAllen/TodoCalendar/README.md

 -left half task manager, right half day calendar (drag and drop)

--alarms for beginning / end of events, because Alarms are better than notifications
+- optional alarms for beginning / end of events, because alarms are better than notifications in some instances

 -persistent notification of current event in progress (easy to check what you should be doing from lock screen)